What are the dates for district Summer School? Monday, June 17 through Thursday, July 25, 2019. (6 weeks minus July 4th holiday)

 Can students attend every day?: Students have the ability to go to a campus every day for one of the online labs if needed.
 There is a credentialed teacher placed at every open high school for the summer session.
 Students that would like to work at the school site for the morning should plan on arriving at the start of the first period for that school to ensure a smooth entry process.
 Students arriving late may have to proceed through the attendance office for that school.

 Transcript grades and drops: All iHigh summer courses earn transcript grades.
 Students who begin an online course and then decide to drop must notify their summer school office by the drop deadline.
 After the drop deadline, students will receive a transcript grade for the class.
-This means that students who simply stop working part way through the summer will likely receive an "F" grade on their transcript.
+This means that students who simply stop working part way through the summer will likely receive an "NG" grade on their transcript for No Grade.

-On-site Teachers: There will be one online teacher based at each summer school site.
+On-site Teachers: There will be at least one online teacher based at each summer school site.

-Proctored exams: All core courses require a proctored midterm (by July 6 for most) and a proctored final (by July 27 at the latest).
+Proctored exams: All core courses require a proctored midterm (by July 6 for most) and a proctored final (by Wednesday, July 24th for summer graduate seniors, and by Thursday, July 25th at the latest for all other students).
 This is a UC requirement.
 Students must be able to come to any summer campus for proctored exams during the summer school day.
 Different high schools have different start and end times, so please check the schedules and plan ahead.
 Students should arrive early enough to complete exams before the teachers go off duty.
 The pacing guide for each class shows suggested exam dates.
-Please note that teachers must have sufficient time to grade all coursework and to enter final grades by 12 noon on July 27
+Please note that teachers must have sufficient time to grade all coursework and to enter final grades by 11AM on July 26th.

 Planning coursework: Most students are able to successfully complete one or two online credit recovery courses during the short 6-week summer session.
 Courses are taken one at a time and are only for credit recovery courses; there are no first-time course offerings.